 In short, computer science is everywhere, and it touches everything.

 So it’s no wonder that there is a growing demand for people with computer science skills.
-According to the Bureau of Labor Statistics, the number of computer science jobs is expected to grow by 22% from 2020 to 2030—much faster than the average for all occupations.
-And about 3200 openings for computer science jobs are expected to occur each year.
+According to the Bureau of Labor Statistics, the number of computer science jobs is expected to grow by 23 percent from 2022 to 2032—much faster than the average for all occupations.
+And about 3400 openings for computer science jobs are expected to occur each year.

 There is no one-size-fits-all answer, but there are a few general pathways people are taking to get into computer science.
 This guide will outline some of the most common pathways and help you decide which one is right for you.